Having pictures done does not happen every day …

 Most men aren’t overly excited to take photos for an hour when they could be drinking a beer by the beach, because they don’t have an expectation of what’s to come and why it’s so important to you.
 Take fifteen minutes to educate and empower your guy.
 Tell him why you chose me and my style of photography.
 Show him your three favorite sessions that I’ve done, explain why you love them and express to him how much it means to you.
 Trust me, once he knows it’s important, he’ll light up the camera for you!
 The most common thing I hear from guys before photo sessions is this: because of a bad experience in the past, they don’t like taking photos or don’t think they’ll be good at it.
 By the time I’m done, though, they can’t believe how fast it went and just how much fun they had!

-As you’re coordinating your outfit with your family, keep in mind that your outfits will look the most cohesive on camera when the color palette and wardrobe pieces coordinate, but don’t actually “match.”
+As you’re coordinating your outfit, keep in mind that your outfits will look the most cohesive on camera when the color palette and wardrobe pieces coordinate, but don’t actually “match.”
 In fact, I recommend that you avoid thinking about “matching,” and instead think about what “fits” together.
 This will create more visual interest, and allow each personality to shine through.

 How to Mix Colors

-The goal for coordinating a family is to visually break up the colors and shades so that you’re not all wearing the same color on top and bottom.
+The goal for coordination is to visually break up the colors and shades so that you’re not wearing the same color on top and bottom.
 The more we can mix that up, the better.

-I encourage you to think about planning each outfit with “dominant colors” and “accent colors” in mind.
+I encourage you to think about planning your outfits with “dominant colors” and “accent colors” in mind.
 A dominant color is the color that you see the most in an outfit, while an accent has a smaller piece of visual real estate.
-When you’re planning each family member’s outfit, if you can aim for each person to have a different dominant color, and then tie in and vary the accent colors, it’s going to look great all together.
+When you’re planning for your outfit, if you can aim for each of you to have a different dominant color, and then tie in and vary the accent colors, it’s going to look great all together.

 For example, if you’re wearing a blush dress, soft blue earrings and nude heels (blush being your dominant color), then he could wear a navy shirt with gray pants, paired with brown leather shoes (if we take some pictures in another location before hitting the beach) and maybe even a blush pocket square (making navy his dominant color).
-Your daughter could wear a soft blue top with a white tulle skirt (making a soft blue her dominant color) while your son wears light beige pants with navy suspenders and a white button down (making white his dominant color).
 Now each person has their own dominant color while still incorporating a few touches of the others that will pull all the looks together.
 This will break up the color visually and highlight each personality.
-Most of my moms choose their dress first, and then build the rest of the family’s outfits based around that.
+Most of my female clients choose their dress first, and then build the rest of their outfits based on that.

 Remember, I recommend selecting those softer, lighter tones and avoiding those ultra-bright, bold colors.
 The camera loves shades of soft pink and muted blues, mixed with sophisticated light neutrals like heather gray, creams, navy and white.
 Feel free to vary the shades of the colors, too.That softer color palette fits beautifully into a natural environment, and can easily be paired in so many different ways.